e9x/simple-socks/README.md

 $ npm install @e9x/simple-socks
 ```

+## Debugging

+This package will not log errors caught in callbacks such as `authenticate`, `filter`, and `connect`.
+This may lead to unexpected errors being caught and not being logged for the developer.
+This may lead to confusion and unintended closing of the SOCKS client.
+To help debug, this package uses [debug](https://www.npmjs.com/package/debug).

+Set the `DEBUG` environment variable in your terminal to see debug messages from this package.

 ## Example Usage

 In the [examples](examples/) folder exists two examples, one that requires no authentication and one that requires username/password authentication.
 Below is an example with no authentication: